Palau: Culture

 Palauan society follows a very strict matrilineal system.
 Matrilineal practices are seen in nearly every aspect of Palauan traditions, especially in funerals, marriages, inheritance, and the passing of traditional titles.
-The system probably had its origins in the Philippine archipelago, which had a similar system until the archipelago was colonized by Spain.Evidence?

 The cuisine includes local foods such as cassava, taro, yam, potato, fish and pork.
-Western cuisine is favored among young Palauans and the locals are joined by foreign tourists.
-The rest of Micronesia is similar with much less tourism, leading to fewer restaurants.
-Tourists eat mainly at their hotels on such islands.
-Some local foods include an alcoholic drink made from a coconut on the tree; a drink made from the roots of the kava; and the chewing of betel nuts.
+It is also heavily influenced by Japanese, American, and Filipino cuisine, because of the significant presence of Filipino migrant workers.
+Fruit bat soup is a Palauan delicacy.
+Some local drinks include an alcoholic drink made from a coconut on the tree; a drink made from the roots of the kava; and the chewing of betel nuts.
+A dessert called tama was developed in Palau.